 After a rapid race across the island in our maroon minibus, I was taken around the now decade-old Kilchoman distillery including gorgeous spirit safe and true craft-size production.

 Really great to both see these guys doing so well but also to experience such small scale production.

-I also samples the 10th Anniversary bottling, but in one in the process, and the 5th 100% Islay release which was exceptional.
+I also sampled the 10th Anniversary bottling, and the 5th 100% Islay release which was exceptional.
 Distillery Stories piece to follow in due course.

 Islay is beautiful, no doubt about it.
 The afternoon rain ruined a bunch of scenic photos but I included some below to hopefully capture it from the sea this morning.

 5. Laphroaig tour and unique cask tasting